Ina Ciel is a neurodiversity innovation business. It believes technology can benefit lives and that technology needs lived experience to create it.

 It is developing innovative ideas and designing products to benefit disabled and neurodivergent people.

 It provides collaborative R&D using a bespoke virtual platform to facilitate collaboration with neurodivergent tech entrepreneurs.
 This provides an ideal space for creativity based on multiple levels of interpersonal rapport.

 It advises startups with a neurodiversity-led perspective on technology and UX design including AI practices to address bias.

 It is connecting up an emerging ecosystem of academics, service providers, charities, and tech partners to raise awareness of disability technology and attract investors, funding and government via its platforms and events.

 According to the National Autistic Society, only 16% of autistic adults have full-time employment.
-With increased rates of diagnosis in children, the identified numbers and their needs in the adult autistic population will only rise and require new career and life pathways that adjust to their differences now.
+With increased rates of diagnosis in children, the identified numbers and their needs in the adult autistic population will only rise.

-Neurodiversity consumers, their parents, carers and families will gain aids to help them in their lives on practical and other levels.
+Neurodivergent consumers, their parents, carers, and families will use more purpose-built tech to help them in their lives on practical and other levels.

 We hope to foster several aspirational outcomes: